Has something like this ever happened to you?

 When you say you should do something or things should be done this way or that, you’re placing rules on yourself and others.
 And that really narrows your worldview.

-It’s also is way we internalize failures and punish ourselves.
+It’s also the way we internalize failures and punish ourselves.
 I should’ve taken a different job.
 I shouldn’t eat this.
 He should be better at communicating.
 I must control my drinking.

 In many ways, our “shoulds” are a feeble attempt at controlling things through will alone.
 It doesn’t work.